 B.A. in English, State University of New York at Plattsburgh

 Scholar Abroad in English Literature, Hertford College, Oxford University

 M.A. in English, St. John’s University

-In her spare time, Tina plans and facilitates the Arts in Education programming for her local school district.
-These programs include anti-bullying campaigns, author visits, special concerts/performances, free family events, and disability awareness programs.
-As a volunteer in this capacity, she works directly with teachers, school administrators and BOCES to implement the best projects and events for the elementary through middle school-based audience.
+In her spare time, Tina assists with the planning and facilitation of the Arts in Education programming for her local school district.
+As a community volunteer in this capacity, she works directly with teachers, school administrators and BOCES to implement the best projects and events for the elementary through high school-based audience.